DINGDAMU/onos/apps/millimeterwave/README.md

 ### Conditions before choosing the shortest path
 All the switches are considered as independent, so the total packet loss = 1 - Ps1 * Ps2 * ....
 (All the switches in the path).
-The total packet loss should be less than the constraint which is given via RESTful API.
+The total packet loss should be less than the constraint which is given via CLI.

     onos>mmwave-hosts-path  <source hostID> <source hostID>
 Options:

-    -pl/--packetlossconstraint
+    -pl/--packetlossconstraint  <number from 0.01 to 1.00>
 Set the packet loss constraint and filter the K shortest paths with it.

-    -mp/--maxpath
+    -mp/--maxpath <an integer>
 Set the maxpaths in K shortest paths.
 ## Add mm-wave intents
     onos>mmwave-add-intents <hostId 1> <hostId 2>
 Add the intent between host1 and host2, the path will be the shortest path which calculated by own cost instead of the default cost by **add-host-intent** command.

+Options:

+    -pl/--packetlossconstraint <number from 0.01 to 1.00>
+Choose the shortest path which satisfies the packet loss constraint